Spectral-partitioned Kohn-Sham density functional theory: Introduction

 However, all ext-FPMD formulations to date rely on intuition and approximation regarding key aspects such as the coupling of KS and HEG contributions and handling of nonlocal pseudopotentials.
 This in turn is due to the lack of a variational free-energy functional from which the ext-FPMD Hamiltonian, forces, and stresses can be analytically derived.
 Specific consequences include: (i) {\it ad hoc} expression for the self-consistent Hamiltonian, (ii) inconsistency between the expression for free energy and those for forces and stresses, and (iii) internal inconsistency between forces/stresses calculated at different points along ionic trajectories.

-In this paper, we show how all of the above issues can be straightforwardly and rigorously addressed using the spDFT framework.
+In this paper, we show how all of the issues listed above can be straightforwardly and rigorously addressed using the spDFT framework.
 We show that a variational spDFT free-energy functional can be derived for any non-pathological spectral decomposition of the DM.
 The key innovation is to generalize the entropy function to allow for independent representations, other than just KS eigenfunctions, in each spectral domain.
-The need for amending total-energy functionals with entropy terms was first realized when generalizing KS-DFT to finite temperatures \cite{Mermin}, and was later found to also be essential for internal consistency of ab-initio total energies and atomic forces when smearing techniques are used to carry out Brillouin-zone (BZ) integrations \cite{Ho_Gaussian,Meth-Paxt,Pedersen91,Wentz92,Davenport92}.
-The derivation in this work of the entropy associated with spectral partitioning of the DM builds on this foundation, but adds further theoretical innovations and technical advances, as described in the following sections.
+The need for amending total-energy functionals with entropy terms was first realized when generalizing KS-DFT to finite temperatures \cite{Mermin,Karasiev_PRL1,Karasiev_PRL2,GDB_PRL}, and was later found to be essential for internal consistency of ab-initio total energies and atomic forces when smearing techniques are used to carry out Brillouin-zone (BZ) integrations \cite{Ho_Gaussian,Meth-Paxt,Pedersen91,Wentz92,Davenport92,Marzari_PRL97,Marzari_PRB23}.
+The derivation in this work of the entropy associated with spectral partitioning of the DM builds on this foundation, and introduces further technical advances to it, as we detail below.

-With the SP-entropy in place, we show that the total SP free energy is an upper bound to the exact one.
-Consequently, self-consistent Hamiltonians, as well as analytical forces and stresses, can be straightforwardly derived from the variational principle.
-Furthermore, the variational spDFT free-energy functional can now be endowed with higher order corrections via perturbation theory \cite{Baroni, deGironcoli, Gonze89}, or generalized to other contexts that may benefit from spectral partitioning with a strongly inhomogeneous electron gas, for which intuitive guesses become inadequate and the rigorous variational framework developed herein becomes indispensible.
+With the SP-entropy in place, we show that the total SP free energy is an upper bound to the exact (unpartitioned) KS free energy.
+Consequently, self-consistent Hamiltonians, as well as expressions for forces and stresses, can be straightforwardly derived from the variational principle.
+Furthermore, the variational spDFT free-energy functional can now be endowed with higher order corrections via perturbation theory \cite{Baroni, deGironcoli, Gonze89}, or generalized to other contexts that may benefit from spectral partitioning with a strongly inhomogeneous electron gas, for which intuitive guesses become inadequate and a rigorous variational framework as developed here becomes indispensible.